gbarska/gbarska/README.md

 - 🤔 &nbsp; Full Stack Software Developer with over 9 years experience in building and maintaining distributed systems in critical environments and highly available solutions.

+- 🤔 &nbsp; My primary stack includes .NET with C# for backend development and Angular with Typescript for frontend development.
+I’m experienced with databases such as SQL Server, PostgreSQL, MySQL, and MongoDB.

 ### 🛠 &nbsp;Tech Stack